 The pump will gurgle and make noises for 30 secs to a couple of minutes whilst it sucks the air out of the system.
 Run the pool pump to circulate water for several minutes.
 Keep watching the water in the pump lid and listen to the pump.

-If you keep seeing large air bubbles in your pump, you could still have air in the system.
+If you keep seeing large air bubbles in your pump, or excessive bubbles coming from the jets, you could still have air in the system.
 See troubleshooting below for more details of what to do.

 Now open the air relief or bleed valve on the filter housing until water flows out of it (20-40 secs), then close it again.
 This will release the air from the filter.